It wasn't supposed to be like this.

 This is digital self-defense.

-Opting out of surveillance capitalism one device at a time.
+Opting out of surveillance capitalism one app, one device at a time.

 Every device we keep running breaks their business model.